 Behavioral communication and body language is another complicated way that frogs communicate with each other.
 Body language can convey aggression or can be friendly.

-Physical Touch
+4. Physical Touch

+Touch is another important way frogs communicate, especially during mating and territorial disputes.
 Most frog species initiate mating through physical touch.
 This kind of frog communication includes nudging, grabbing, or a simple touch performed by either the male or female.
 Male frogs grab females and ride their backs during mating.

 This act is called amplexus and communicates to the female that he is ready to mate.
 But how does he know the female frog is ready?
 Sometimes a male might attempt amplexus and be denied until she is ready.